 Before You Cook

 Cut mushrooms into ¼" slices.

 Pat pork tenderloin dry, and season all over with ¼ tsp. salt and a pinch of pepper.

 Prepare the Broccoli

-Place broccoli florets on prepared baking sheet and toss with garlic, 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
+Place broccoli on prepared baking sheet and toss with garlic, 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
 Massage oil and seasoning into broccoli.